aptuitiv/website-build-tools/README.md

         // The glob for all CSS files.
 This is used when linting CSS files.
         src: 'src/css/**/*.css'
     },
+    // An array of file globs and their destination folder
     copy: [],
     // The root folder for the source files.
 If the user needs to change this they should put
     // it as the absolute path to the root of their project.